-- d) If, by the date required, the employee's work performance or conduct has not been improved to the standard specified in the written warning, the Employer may undertake disciplinary action.
+- c) If, by the date required, the employee's work performance or conduct has not been improved to the standard specified in the written warning, the Employer may undertake disciplinary action.
 The disciplinary action undertaken must not be more severe than that outlined in the written warning. - The Employer shall give written notice in advance to the employee, the President of the Union or designate and the Management appointee, of the decision to proceed with disciplinary action. - 30.02 Unless the employee gives express written permission, all letters sent under this Article and any other matters related to discipline, must be kept in strictest confidence, except for the purpose of grievance and/or arbitration meetings. - 30.03 The record of any disciplinary proceedings shall not be referred to or used against an employee at any time after nine (9) months following such proceedings unless a second related disciplinary issue arises within the 9 month period in which case the first record may be referred to or used against the employee until the expiry of the second record.
 Failure to grieve previous discipline shall not be considered an admission that such discipline was justified.
-Should an employee be laid off or inactive during the nine (9) month period, the performance review will be paused for the duration of the inactivity, and will resume once the employee is active. - 30.04 In cases involving gross misconduct justifying suspension or discharge, the provision of 30.01 of this Article shall not apply.
+Should an employee be laid off or inactive during the nine (9) month period, the performance review will be paused for the duration of the inactivity, and will resume once the employee is active.
+By mutual consent and in exceptional circumstances, the parties may agree to extend the period up to 12 months total. - 30.04 In cases involving gross misconduct justifying suspension or discharge, the provision of 30.01 of this Article shall not apply.
 In such cases, the Employer must immediately give written notice of suspension or discharge, and state the grounds for such suspension or discharge to the employee, the President of the Union and Management appointee.
 In the event the Employer becomes aware of additional conduct justifying suspension or discharge subsequent to the provision of the written notice, the Employer reserves the right to amend the grounds for suspension or discharge to reflect any additional information it discovers.
 The employer will issue the employee written notice of the amended reasons no later than seven (7) days after becoming aware of the additional grounds. - 30.05 Failure to comply with the requirements of this Article shall render the discipline or discharge null and void unless both parties mutually agree to an extension of the time limits.